anturny/Iris_Dataset_Example/README.md

 - This project does not have any error handling.

 ## References
-- [1] Scikit-learn Documentation: Iris Dataset. https://scikit-learn.org/stable/auto_examples/decomposition/plot_pca_iris.html
-- [2] GeeksforGeeks, “Decision Tree Classifier in Python using Scikit-learn.” https://www.geeksforgeeks.org/machine-learning/decision-tree-implementation-python/ ‌
+- [1]GeeksforGeeks, “Python Basics of Pandas using Iris Dataset,” GeeksforGeeks, May 16, 2020. https://www.geeksforgeeks.org/machine-learning/python-basics-of-pandas-using-iris-dataset/